wikimedia/operations-software-netbox/docs/development/adding-models.md

 ## 13. GraphQL API components

+Create the following for each model:

-Create a GraphQL object type for the model in `graphql/types.py` by subclassing the appropriate class from `netbox.graphql.types`.
+* GraphQL object type for the model in `graphql/types.py` (subclass the appropriate class from `netbox.graphql.types`)
+* Add a GraphQL filter for the model in `graphql/filters.py`
+* Extend the query class for the app in `graphql/schema.py` with the individual object and object list fields

 **Note:** GraphQL unit tests may fail citing null values on a non-nullable field if related objects are prefetched.
-You may need to fix this by setting the type annotation to be `= strawberry_django.field(select_related=["policy"])` or similar.
+You may need to fix this by setting the type annotation to be `= strawberry_django.field(select_related=["foo"])` or similar.

-Also extend the schema class defined in `graphql/schema.py` with the individual object and object list fields per the established convention.

 ## 14. Add tests